MarkBennett/lets-learn-react-hooks/README.md

 This talk is meant for new and experienced React developers looking to better understand the Hooks API, how to use them effectively, and how to avoid some common problems.

+Find me @mark on the Dev Edmonton Slack, or @MarkBennett on Twitter and GitHub.

 ### What Should You Know?
 * HTML, JavaScript, JSX
 * ES6 import / export